Rochester FC

-Rochester FC MN is a soccer club based in Rochester, Minnesota.
-Its men's team competes in the USL League Two Deep North Division, and its women's team competes in the USL W League Heartland Division.
+Rochester FC is a soccer club based in Rochester, Minnesota.
+Its men's team competes in the USL League Two Heartland Division, and its women's team competes in the USL W League Heartland Division.
 Rochester FC's colors are Royal Blue.
 Rochester FC has an Elite Development youth academy for boys and girls; the academy competes in the USL.

 History

 Rochester FC was founded in 2018 by Midhat Mujic and Muharem Dedic.
 Rochester FC began competing in both USL's Deep North Conference as well as the USL W League Heartland Division as expansion teams in 2023.